SherryKennedy/Neural_Network_Charity_Analysis_Deep_Learning/README.md

 ## Compiling, Training, and Evaluating the Model
-* How many neurons, layers, and activation functions did you select for your neural network model, and why?

 ### **Starter Code**
 Initially a Sequential model with dense layers.
 Input layer, then two hidden layers with 80 and 30 neurons each using a 'relu' activation function.
 One 'sigmoid' activation function with one neuron.
 There were 5,981 trainable parameters.